MIDS-scaling-up/v2/week03/hw/README.md

 import numpy as np
 import cv2

 # 1 should correspond to /dev/video1 , your USB camera.
-The 0 is reserved for the TX2 onboard camera
+The 0 is reserved for the NX onboard camera
 cap = cv2.VideoCapture(0)

 while(True):